 Case Study

-Mississippi River Bridge
+Initially Proposed Mississippi River Bridge

 - Proposed record-breaking cable stayed road bridge

-- Detailed design analysis
+- Detailed advanced 3D

-If built, the New
+If it had been built, the initial

 States of Illinois and Missouri in the USA, helping to relieve traffic on other bridges